victorawhub/Google-Data-Analytic-Professional-Certificate-case-study_1-Bike_Share_Cyclistic/README.md

       + The usage of numbers (casual vs member) -> To focus on casual type activity and vehicle type

 2. How can my insights drive business decisions?
-   - Providing the difference between member types
+   - Providing the difference between membership types
       + Their activity impacts their pricing plan decision
-      + The most active station
+      + The most active bike station
    - Providing the daily usage of casual and member type
    - Insight into the Cyclistic metrics:
       - Member Behaviours